4 Tips for Maintaining Healthy Kidneys

 3. Massaging the ears

-Stimulating the ears can adjust the function of the inner organs, and strengthen the kidneys.
+Stimulating the ears can adjust the inner organs’ function and strengthen the kidneys.
 The specific method is using both hands to rub lightly along the auricle with the thumb and the forefinger until it becomes warm.

 4. Sleeping with the feet facing each other

 The body is naturally lying flat, the ankles are relaxed, the legs are bent, the calves converge inward, the feet are opposite each other, and the hands are placed on the lower abdomen.
 You will naturally fall asleep.
-This method is called “returning to the sun” and can fill up the yang energy.
-Remember that you should keep warm when you sleep and don’t let your feet face an air conditioner or fan.
+This method, called “returning to the sun, ” can fill up the yang energy.
+Remember to keep warm when you sleep and not let your feet face an air conditioner or fan.

 Translated by Yi Ming and edited by Helen